 Most of the POWs were professional men from General Rommel’s elite Africa Corps.
 Some were hardcore believers in Hitler’s “Master Race” theories and they had no doubt Germany would win the war.

 The Nazi troops had endured very difficult conditions in the deserts of Northern Africa and most were starving, filthy and desperate.
 Many were captured by French or Algerian soldiers, and they were abused, starved or used as slave labor by their captors.
-They were relieved to be turned over to American troops that followed the rules of the Geneva Convention, which insured they would at least be kept warm, clean and fed.
+They were relieved to be turned over to American troops that followed the rules of the Geneva Convention, which ensured they would at least be kept warm, clean and fed.

 As you can tell by the smiles, most of these war weary young men felt like they hit the jackpot when they were put under American command.
 They probably knew they would soon be showered, deloused, clothed, and fed all they could eat.